vjurenka/BWMirror/README.md

 The first time BWTA analyses a map, it can take a few minutes.
 The results are saved to bwapi-data/BWTA/ folder for later use.
 We have prepared BWTA data for some maps (the map pool from SSCAITournament).

 ##Changelog

+**v 2.3**
+- Revision 4615 is now required.
+This is the revision number of BWAPI4.1 official release.
+- Order now has toString method
+- Polygon now has getHoles() and getPoints() methods

 **v 2.2**
 - Fixed issues with BWTA2 methods